Just Energy Group (JE) Downgraded to Sector Perform at National Bank Financial

-Just Energy Group (NYSE:JE) (TSE:JE) was downgraded by equities researchers at National Bank Financial from an “outperform” rating to a “sector perform” rating in a research note issued on Tuesday, The Fly reports.
+Just Energy Group (TSE:JE) (NYSE:JE) was downgraded by equities research analysts at National Bank Financial from an “outperform” rating to a “sector perform” rating in a report released on Tuesday.
+They presently have a C$5.00 target price on the stock, down from their previous target price of C$5.50.
+National Bank Financial’s price objective indicates a potential upside of 31.58% from the stock’s previous close.

-Other equities research analysts have also recently issued reports about the company.
-ValuEngine cut Just Energy Group from a “sell” rating to a “strong sell” rating in a research note on Thursday, August 2nd.
-Zacks Investment Research cut Just Energy Group from a “hold” rating to a “sell” rating in a research note on Tuesday, August 14th.
-B. Riley set a $6.00 price objective on Just Energy Group and gave the stock a “buy” rating in a research note on Friday, August 10th.
-HC Wainwright set a $7.00 price objective on Just Energy Group and gave the stock a “buy” rating in a research note on Friday, August 10th.
-Finally, Canaccord Genuity cut Just Energy Group from a “buy” rating to a “hold” rating and set a $3.86 price objective on the stock. in a research note on Thursday, May 17th.
-Two equities research analysts have rated the stock with a sell rating, four have given a hold rating and five have issued a buy rating to the stock.
-The stock presently has a consensus rating of “Hold” and an average target price of $5.72.
+A number of other brokerages have also issued reports on JE.
+HC Wainwright restated a “buy” rating on shares of Just Energy Group in a research note on Friday, August 10th.
+Canaccord Genuity lowered shares of Just Energy Group from a “buy” rating to a “hold” rating and cut their price target for the company from C$6.25 to C$5.25 in a research note on Thursday, May 17th.
+TD Securities cut their price target on shares of Just Energy Group from C$6.50 to C$5.00 and set a “hold” rating on the stock in a research note on Friday, May 18th.
+Royal Bank of Canada cut their price target on shares of Just Energy Group from C$7.00 to C$6.00 and set an “outperform” rating on the stock in a research note on Tuesday, May 22nd.
+Finally, CIBC cut their price target on shares of Just Energy Group from C$6.50 to C$6.00 in a research note on Friday, May 18th.
+Three research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+The stock currently has a consensus rating of “Buy” and a consensus target price of C$5.30.

 Just Energy Group Inc, through its subsidiaries, provides electricity, natural gas, and renewable energy solutions in the United States, Canada, the United Kingdom, Ireland, Germany, and Japan.
 It operates through Consumer Energy and Commercial Energy segments.
 The company offers various home and business energy solutions, including long-term fixed-price, variable-price, and flat-bill solutions to residential and commercial customers.